m-kupiec/compendium-typescript/README.md

 >   TypeScript will also warn about unreachable code and labels, which you can disable with `allowUnreachableCode` and `allowUnusedLabels` respectively.
 >
 > [TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html)

+### Modules

+"There is a mis-match in features between CommonJS and ES Modules regarding the distinction between a default import and a module namespace object import.
+TypeScript has a compiler flag to reduce the friction between the two different sets of constraints with `esModuleInterop`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/modules.html))

+"Module resolution is the process of taking a string from the `import` or `require` statement, and determining what file that string refers to.
+TypeScript includes two resolution strategies: Classic and Node.
+Classic, the default when the compiler option `module` is not `commonjs`, is included for backwards compatibility.
+The Node strategy replicates how Node.js works in CommonJS mode, with additional checks for `.ts` and `.d.ts`.
+There are many TSConfig flags which influence the module strategy within TypeScript: `moduleResolution`, `baseUrl`, `paths`, `rootDirs`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/modules.html))

 ## Output